AndreNicolai/pupil-docs/developer-docs/unity.md

 To open either project, start Unity and select `unity_pupil_plugin_hololens` or `unity_pupil_plugin_vr` as source folder.

+Once you are ready to transition between the example projects and your own, we include Unity import packages containing all necessary assets and scripts related to Pupil gaze tracking.
+To import them, go to `Assets/Import Package/Custom Package...` from the Unity menu and select the `Pupil Import Package.unitypackage` from either the VR or HoloLens project folder.
+The HoloLens package additionally requires the HoloToolkit to be in your projects Assets folder.

 **The VR Build and Player Settings should look like this**